qdrant/docs/qdrant/v1.1.x/quantization.md

 There are 3 parameters that you can specify in the `quantization_config` section:

 `type` - the type of the quantized vector components.
-Currently, Qdrant supports only supports `int8`.
+Currently, Qdrant supports only `int8`.

 `quantile` - the quantile of the quantized vector components.
 The quantile is used to calculate the quantization bounds.